gmsokolov/SCADA_DIPLOMA_PROJECT/README.md

 Instalation:
 - The App can be built with "flet pack main_app.py" in the Terminal

+Instructions:
+- For the App to function properly, both the built app executable and a simulation need to be runnung.
+- To run the simulation open Building.smbp in EcoStruxure Machine Expert - Basic and under Comissioning:
+  - press Launch simulator;
+  - then Start Controller.

 License & Credits:
 - Developed by: Georgi Milenov Sokolov as Bachelor's Thesis, Technical University of Varna
 - Licensed for academic and personal use